 Nicole is an Emmy-nominated multimedia journalist.
 She has covered the September 11th terror attacks and the Virginia Tech shootings.
 She was one of the first reporters on the scene following the JFK, Jr. plane crash off Martha’s Vineyard.

-She also reported sports feature stories involving high school football, NCAA basketball, entertainment, and lifestyles news.
+She also reported feature stories involving high school football, NCAA basketball, entertainment, and lifestyles news.

 Nicole was voted best female newscaster by Coastal Virginia Magazine’s readers several times.
 She’s been recognized by the Virginia Association of Broadcasters and The Hampton Roads Black Media Professionals.

-Nicole serves on the board of the Society of Professional Journalists, Virginia chapter.
+Nicole serves on the board of the Samaritan House and the Society of Professional Journalists, Virginia chapter.
 She also serves on the advisory board for the College of Humanities and Social Sciences at her alma mater, George Mason University.

 Her biggest accomplishment to date is giving birth to her daughter in 2016 and taking some time away from work to care for her.